 Focus on Europe

 There is no question that the EU is in need of reform.
 What such a reform should look like was the question addressed during a discussion with Daniela Schwarzer, a member of our Executive Board, Guy Verhofstadt, former Belgian prime minister, and Janis Emmanouilidis, director of studies at the European Policy Centre.
-A video of the event is available here.
-"What's Next for EU Democracy" was the title of another discussion in the series.
+A video of the event can be viewed here.
+"What’s Next for EU Democracy" was the title of another discussion in the series.

-What would a second election of Donald Trump mean for democracies in Germany and the European Union?
+What will Donald Trump’s re-election mean for the democracies in Germany and the European Union?
 Our analysis shows that the changes would be fundamental.
-His aim is to develop the USA into an ‘illiberal democracy’.
-This would weaken liberal democracies and strengthen autocratic and anti-democratic actors, including in Europe.
+Trump’s goal is to turn the United States into an “illiberal democracy,” which would weaken liberal democracies and strengthen autocratic and antidemocratic forces, including in Europe.

-A recent eupinions survey shows how Europeans view the EU's relationship with the US: a clear majority of Europeans are prepared to take greater responsibility for their own interests in a changing world order.
-This is the key finding of the survey in the 27 member states of the European Union.
-The figures show a clear shift in opinion in Europe: at the end of 2017, only a quarter of citizens wanted greater European involvement.
+A recent eupinions survey sheds light on how Europeans view the EU’s relationship with the US, showing that in today’s changing world order, a clear majority of the European population is ready to take greater responsibility to defend Europe’s interests.
+That is the key finding of the survey conducted in all 27 EU member states.
+The figures show a clear shift in opinion in Europe: At the end of 2017, only one-quarter of respondents wanted greater European involvement.

 How strong is social cohesion in Germany?
 The book "Anders wird gut" (Different Is Good) – written by Kai Unzicker, our expert for social cohesion, and journalist Verena Carl – provides examples of well-functioning social cohesion in the country.